jitsi/jitsi-meet-spot/spot-client/README.md

 The application is intended to be running on a TV within a physically-existing meeting room, and left running, so it can be used to join online meetings.
 Remote control functionality is available to interact with the TV.
 Shown inside the application is jitsi-meet via an iFrame.

 ## Note about open source versus backend mode
 By default, Spot works without any other service.
-This is done by utilizing the Google and Outlook client-side SDKs to retrieve calendar information and using random MUC names for Spot-Remotes to pair with Spot-TVs.
+This is done by using random MUC names for Spot-Remotes to pair with Spot-TVs.
 However, Spot also supports integration with a custom backend server which can provide calendar information as well as JWTs for more secure MUCs.
 An example of the required APIs and interactions are in the `spot-admin` project.
 The way Spot determines which mode to run in is the presence of certain config values.

 ## Getting Started with open source mode
 There are a few requirements before the application can be launched.
 1. Have access to a computer that can build this application using node and npm; specific versions that are known to work should be listed in package.json.
-1. Spot supports Google and Outlook client side flows and also a bring-your-own-server flow.
-For Google and Outlook, check `docs/creating_a_calendar_client.md` for more details on creating calendar integration applications.
-The application ids should be configured in spot.
+1. Spot supports calendar integration via a bring-your-own-server flow.
 1. Clone this repository.
 1. In the local clone, fill out the configuration for this project.
 The configuration file is at `src/config/config.js`.
 This config file overrides the default config values in `spot-client/src/common/app-state/config/default-config.js`.
 1. Build the application by running `npm install` to download dependencies and `npm run build:prod` to create the javascript files for the application.